ioccc-src/winner/bugs.md

 ### Information: [1991/westley/index.html](1991/westley/index.html)

 There is a very simple way to always win.
-The program doesn't catch you and as someone called Cody's late grandmother said to him: 'it's not cheating unless you're caught'. :-)
+The program doesn't catch you and as someone called Cody's late grandmother said to him: '_it's not cheating unless you're caught_'. :-)

 Please don't try and fix it as it's not a bug and was actually documented as a possibility.
 Can you find out how?
 There's also a way to make it so that even